schulze61/erdos_baseball_project/README.md

 After doing some preliminary work on our model, we did some additional data cleaning since the retrosheet data as is had each game listed twice (one time for each team playing).
-Thus, to avoid redundancy, we cut the data in half so each game only appeared once, but this was at the cost of creating additional columns and distinuguishing between a Team_1 and a Team_2.
+Thus, to avoid redundancy, we cut the data in half so each game only appeared once, but this was at the cost of creating additional columns and distinguishing between a Team_1 and a Team_2.
 Furthermore, at this step we also added additional data into the csv file that would be useful in the perspective of modeling the runs scored and runs allowed in terms of the Weibull distribution.
 Thus, we added the cumulative and average runs scored and allowed for each team prior to the given game, so we have how they did before the given game (see [Resort_Data_v3.ipynb](https://github.com/schulze61/erdos_baseball_project/blob/main/game_log_sorter/Resort_Data_v3.ipynb)).
 The